Taller-de-Programacion-1-1C2024-GRUPO1/TP-Jazz-Jackrabbit-2/documentation/technical_documentation.md

 For the Lobby interface, we used Qt, a powerful framework for creating cross-platform applications.
 Qt allowed us to design and implement an intuitive and responsive user interface.
 In the Lobby, users can interact with several buttons to perform various actions:

-- Create a Map: Opens a dialog where users can design and save custom maps for their matches.
+- Create or edit a Map: Opens a dialog where users can design and save custom maps for their matches.
 - Create a Game: Allows users to set up a new game by selecting options such as number of players and map.
 - Join a Game: Provides a list of available matches that users can join.